 We agree with the Reviewer, and Reviewer 2 who also discussed other hazards, that this would certainly make for an interesting future analysis.
 We have added comments to the revised manuscript in the Discussion relevant to this (P. 16, Lines 380-383):

+Understanding in more detail whether including more information about tropical cyclone-related hazards, such as rainfall and flooding, in combination with wind, modify the impact of tropical cyclones on health outcomes will be an important direction of future research.

 Authors are wise to indicate that future analyses should be extended to persons who are younger than the Medicare population.